- Who We Are

 - Need Assistance?

-From eight locations, CFA helps families and individuals in need in northern New Jersey.
+From five locations, CFA helps families and individuals in need in northern New Jersey.
 Our clients are typically low-income families and individuals, the elderly and those with disabilities.
 Many often find themselves in crisis situations because of the strain of providing food and shelter for their families, paying their utility bills and meeting their other basic expenses.
 Most of our clients have at least one working member in their household.

 Sometimes a disaster such as an illness, injury, a fire, or the sudden loss of a job means someone will need CFA’s help to meet the basics of life – food, shelter, heat, and lights.
 Even a car repair bill, the need to replace a heater, a costly prescription can throw a carefully balanced budget into the red.